Saunas are gaining in popularity for their myriad health benefits, from boosting the immune system to weight loss.

 They use a snap and buckle system and come together fairly quickly.

-If you have an existing sauna in your house and you want to convert it, most people convert from traditional to infrared.
+If you have an existing sauna in your house and you want to convert it, most people convert it from traditional to infrared.

 However, by removing the infrared heaters and installing a stove, it can be done, as both are constructed of wood, usually cedar or hemlock.